University of South Carolina, Arnold School of Public Health, HSPM J712 Revised Sept. 27, 2011, 11pm.

 0. (2 points) What was the best single item on the reading list for you?
 (You don't have to say why.)

-2. For the period from 1993 to 2009, what were some years in which health care as a percent of GDP changed a lot?
-What were some years in which health care as a percent of GDP did not change much from year to year?
-(I am asking for some years that showed these patterns.
-You do not have to tell me every year that fits one pattern or the other.)
+2. For the period from 1993 to 2010, name a year in which health care as a percent of GDP changed a lot.
+(There may be are several.
+You only have to give one.)
+Name a year in which health care as a percent of GDP did not change much from the preceding year.

-3. How much of total health care spending in 2010 2009 was public and how much is private?
+3. How much of total health care spending in 2010 was public and how much was private?
+(Say whether or not your numbers are adjusted for the tax subsidy for health care spending and for public employee health insurance being in the "private" category.)

-4. What percentage of health care spending was out-of-pocket in 2009?
-What has been the trend in this percentage?
-Has it risen or has it fallen?
+4. What percentage of health care spending was out-of-pocket in 2010?
+What has been the general trend in this percentage over the decades?
+In other words, has the percentage risen or has it fallen?

 5. What are the top three categories medical services and goods?
 By "top" I mean the categories that got the most money spent on them.

-3. (5 points) What is the Law of Diminishing Returns?
-Give an example from the readings that illustrates this Law.
+3. What is the Law of Diminishing Returns?
+Give an example, from an assigned article, that illustrates this "law."

-5. (5 points) Tell me an article that we read that uses the concept of marginal or incremental cost.
+4. Tell me about an article that we read that uses the concept of marginal or incremental cost.
 How does it use the concept?
 To make what argument?

-1. Pick one of those articles and say what future costs or costs averted were discounted.
+1. What future costs or costs averted were discounted?

 2. Describe how you discount a future cost.
 Then, for a specific example, suppose that there is a cost of $1000 that will be incurred two years from now.
 What is the present value of that if the interest rate is 2%?

-7. (7 points) Describe a way to put a dollar value on a saved life,
+6. Describe a way to put a dollar value on a saved life.

-or (10 points) describe two different ways to put a dollar value on a saved life.
+For 2 points extra credit, describe a second way to put a dollar value on a saved life.

 Then discuss whether you think it is proper or useful to use such a value in making decisions about which public health, safety, or health care procedures to use.
 Show that you understand why some economists advocate doing this, even if you don't like the idea.